 Dimensions: 76 x 26 x 2.5 in.

 What we like: Cheap, decently comfortable, and durable.

 What we don’t: Slippery top fabric, less comfortable than the pads above.

 For casual campers that sleep outside once or twice a summer, the Coleman Camp Pad is a durable and very affordable option.
-At $46, you get self-inflating construction, foam padding, and even a built-in pillow.
+At $38, you get self-inflating construction, foam padding, and even a built-in pillow.
 We didn’t find the pillow very comfortable (it doesn’t have any foam inside and the nylon exterior isn’t soft), but it is nice to have in case you leave yours at home.
-The 76 by 26-inch sleeping space equals that of the large-size pads above and is plenty roomy for spreading out.
+The 76 by 26-inch sleeping space equals that of the long-size pads above and is plenty roomy for spreading out.
 Overall comfort does fall short of even the budget-oriented Alps Mountaineering above, despite an extra 0.5-inch of thickness (2.5 vs. 2.0 inches).
 It’s the compromise for a good deal, however, and the Coleman is still far plusher than your old 1-inch foam pad.

 See the Coleman Self-Inflating Camp Pad

 Type: Foam mat

 Dimensions: 72 x 20 x 0.62 in.
 (Regular)